engineblog/gatsby-casper-blog/content/posts/github-ssh/index.md

 ---
-title: "How to Fix your GitHub SSH Authentication"
+title: "How to Fix Your GitHub SSH Authentication"
 slug: "github-ssh"
 cover: "/images/github-keys.jpg"
 credit: "Florian Berger on Unsplash"